cycles-transfer-station/cts/WHITEPAPER.md

 MAX-DISSOLVE-DELAY: `5-YEARS`
 MAX-DISSOLVE-DELAY-BONUS: `200%`

-VOTING-REWARDS: Starts at 5% goes down to 1% over 10-years.
+VOTING-REWARDS: Starts at 5% and goes down to 1% over 10-years.

 ### OUTLOOK-GOING-FORWARD

+The CTS team plans on continuing on our journey of building the ecosystem of the CYCLES as a stablecoin.

 The general plan going forward is to calibrate the platform for the needs of the ecosystem and it's users as we grow.

+The team's vision for the CTS is that the CTS is the home for the internet-computer's native CYCLES.
+A station where people go to do everything they need with the CYCLES.
+As the ecosystem grows, more needs will become clear.
+For this now, the CYCLES market is the focus.

 A couple of things we have planned are:
  - The implementation of the sharing of the profits of the platform with the CTS token shareholders,